(Amended 7/02; 7/07; 8/12; 4/13; 7/22/20)

 Effective July 22, 2020, this policy has been revised.
 For individual changes, see the redlined version.

-- The injured staff member should report immediately to his or her supervisor; or, in the case of an emergency, go directly to the emergency room at the University of Iowa Hospitals & Clinics.
-University employees are required to use the UI Occupational Health Clinic in North Liberty for treatment of non-emergency work-related injuries and illnesses.
+- The injured staff member should report immediately to his or her supervisor; or, in the case of an emergency, go directly to the emergency department at the University of Iowa Hospitals & Clinics.
+University employees are required to use the UI Occupational Health Clinic in Coralville for treatment of non-emergency work-related injuries and illnesses.
+Employees working outside of the Iowa City area should use an approved facility from the treatment locations list on the UI Workers’ Compensation website.
 As soon as possible after the injury, the staff member should communicate the information regarding the injury to his or her supervisor, or, if unable to do so, request that hospital authorities relate such information.

 - A First Report of Injury (FROI) should be completed by the employee or by the employee's supervisor at HR Employee Self Service within 24 hours of the illness or injury.
 It is the obligation of the supervisor or a departmental designee to promptly notify the Benefits Office when the injured employee is missing time from work because of the injury.
 The UI Occupational Health Clinic will not do this, and Patient Status Reports alone are not sufficient notification.
 Any change in missed-time status, such as return to restricted work duties or a return to full duties, should be reported to the Benefits Office as well.

 - Injuries are reported by the University Benefits Office to the Workers Compensation Administrator, who determines whether an injury is compensable.
 If the injury is compensable:

 - Any necessary and authorized hospital and medical services incurred in connection with the injury are provided.
 Subsequent changes in hospital or medical services may be requested through the University Benefits Office, but must have authorization by the Workers Compensation Administrator.
 Increased expenses following such changes are limited to the amounts approved.